armandomartineze/CloudNativeDevOpsFastTrackV2/Lab. #2 - Developing Cloud Native Applications - Parte 1/README.md

-# Lab 2 - Developing Cloud Native Applications - Parte 1
+# Lab 2 - Developing Cloud Native Applications

 Laboratory to show in practice how developer tools work in OCI.